WhatsApp Chat Book Appointment

 Screening Strategies:

-• Fecal DNA detection test: Recommended every 3 years.
+• Faecal DNA detection test: Recommended every 3 years.

 Prevention Tips: